thinkloop/coding-challenge-video/README.md

 - **IE compatibility**: Media fragments are not fully supported in IE/Edge, an improved solution would be to use Javascript to navigate the video.

+- **Production Gulp Task**: Currently there is only a development gulp build task that does not minify, concatenate, etc.

 ### Conclusion
 I would be happy to give a guided tour of the code at any time.